14 Top-Rated Attractions & Things to Do in Parksville, BC

 The Waterfront Walkway skirting Parksville Bay is the ideal path to stretch your legs.
 Mingle with locals on foot, in wheelchairs, and strollers, to catch a summer sunset.
 Make your way to the south end of the paved trail to the Legacy Labyrinth for a self-guided meditation walk in the balmy ocean breeze.

 In addition to public washrooms, a picnic shelter, and waterfront gazebo, Parksville Community Park offers facilities that satisfy almost every outdoor interest and activity.
-The Lions Ventureland Playground and barrier-free Splash Park keep kids busy with things to do on multiple slides, climbable sculptures, trampolines, a ZipKrooz, and jungle gym.
+The Lions Ventureland Playground and barrier-free splash park keep kids busy with things to do on multiple slides, climbable sculptures, trampolines, and a jungle gym.

 Bring your own rackets and balls for tennis, and a set of lucky horseshoes to catch a few ringers.
 There's an expansive field to fly your kite or frisbee, and a bay filled with sand for water sports.